 You just don't see them smiling out there.

-You don't see them happy.
+You don't see him happy.

 And if you were a liberal, would you be?

-So what generally happens is that members of the House will go in there early in the afternoon and camp out to make sure they get an aisle seat.
+So what generally happens is, is that members of the House will go in there early in the afternoon and camp out to make sure they get an aisle seat.

 Because as the president comes in, the camera's watching him come in, the camera's focused, and everybody makes this mad dash to shake his hand and pat him on the back.

-And I've always looked at this how phony, all these Democrats running.
+And I've always looked at this.

-Nancy Pelosi looked like she was stalking the guy last week during the State of the Union, really looked like she was, you know, looked like Chuck Schumer just getting anybody out of the way, running right through them or trying to.
+Really looked like she was, you know, looked like Chuck Schumer just getting anybody out of the way, running right through him or trying to.

-Well, the fight for aisle seats before the State of the Union address the other night was more exciting than the speech itself, according to the post.
+Well, the fight for aisle seats before the State of the Union address the other night was more exciting than the speech itself, according to the Post.

 That makes sense to me, he said.

-According to roll call columnist Marianne Acres, McKinney said Jackson went back to his office, leaving McKinney to protect the seats until showtime.
+Then Cynthia McKinney, who is never, never on the right side of Sane, according to roll call columnist Marianne Akers, McKinney said Jackson went back to his office, leaving McKinney to protect the seats until showtime.

-Three hours after Jackson got back to his office, though his cell phone rang, it was a frantic Cynthia McKinney saying that the sergeant at arms staffers were kicking her out of the seats that she was saving for herself and Jesse Jackson Jr.
+It was a frantic Cynthia McKinney saying that the sergeant-at-arms staffers were kicking her out of the seats that she was saving for herself and Jesse Jackson Jr.

-So Jesse left his office, ran back to the floor of the House and argued for a few tense moments, but Senate Minority Leader Harry Reid prevailed, and McKinney and Jackson Jr. had to give up the seats that were assigned to Democrat senators.
+But Senate Minority Leader Harry Reid prevailed, and McKinney and Jackson Jr. had to give up the seats that were assigned to Democrat senators.

-Jesse Jackson Jr. told Roll Call that he needed his face on TV to quote show our constituents our proximity to the president.
+Jesse Jackson Jr. told Roll Call that he needed his face on TV to, quote, show our constituents our proximity to the president.

 They need to know that their members of Congress have access to the president, unquote.